mtchem/Twitter-Politics/README.md

 # Twitter-Politics
-Analyizing Twitter and Federal Register data to see if/how politition's tweets correspond to political action
+Analyizing Twitter and Federal Register data to see if/how politicans' tweets correspond to political action